 Kevin joined Watsi on April 14th, 2013.
-Three years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kevin's most recent donation traveled 8,800 miles to support Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.
+Four years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 8,700 miles to support Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.

 Kevin has funded healthcare for 77 patients in 10 countries.